 What can replace imidacloprid for grub control in New York?

-Chlorantraniliprole (Acelepryn) is the most widely used compliant replacement.
-It targets grubs through a different mechanism and is classified as practically non-toxic to bees by the EPA.
-Trichlorfon (Dylox) remains legal as a curative option.
-Biological alternatives including beneficial nematodes are also effective for Japanese beetle grubs.
+Chlorantraniliprole (Acelepryn) is the most common compliant replacement.
+It targets grubs differently and is practically non-toxic to bees, per the EPA.
+Trichlorfon (Dylox) is a legal curative option, and beneficial nematodes work too.

 Can I still buy GrubEx Pro after December 31, 2026?

 Retailers may sell through existing inventory after December 31.
-But applying imidacloprid-containing products to lawns or ornamental plants after the ban date means using a pesticide outside its registered uses under New York law — the ban is on application, not purchase.
-Federal FIFRA liability attaches to the applicator.
+But applying it to lawns after that date breaks New York's registered-use law.
+The ban is on application, not purchase, and federal FIFRA liability falls on the applicator.

 Does the NY neonicotinoid ban affect mosquito control?

-No. Most professional mosquito control products in Westchester use pyrethroid insecticides, not neonicotinoids.
-The ban primarily affects grub control programs and soil-applied systemic insecticides targeting Japanese beetles and other turf pests.
+No, most mosquito control in Westchester uses pyrethroid insecticides, not neonicotinoids.
+The ban mainly affects grub control and soil-applied systemic insecticides.
+Those target Japanese beetles and other turf pests.

 Sources